 The following guidance is for event organisers to assist them in the provision of adequate First Aid and Medical cover for events following best practice and statutory guidance.
-There are a number of guides available for event organisers giving guidance on the minimum and safe levels of cover dependant on the event type.
+There are a number of guides available for event organisers giving guidance on the minimum and safe levels of cover dependent on the event type.
 These include:

 - The Purple Guide